Aerizeon/HS4-ESPHome/README.md

 4. Copy the other DLL files to `/bin/ESPHomeNative`
 5. Restart Homeseer

 Once installed and enabled, the plugin will automatically use mDNS to discover EPSHome devices on the same network.
+To add them to your home, navigate to Plugins > ESPHome Native > Add Device.
+From there, you should be able to walk through the process to include the device.